transentis/bptk_py/docs/usage/installation.rst

 If you observe malfunctions in the framework and believe the reason may be incompatibilities with newer versions of the packages, please inform us.

-We have tested the framework with Python 3.4, 3.6 and 3.7.
-It should work fine with other Python 3.x versions.
+We have tested the framework with Python 3.9 and above.

 ============ ================================================
 Package name What we use it for